doc-l10n-kit/doc-l10n-kit/README.md

 [![Actions Status](https://github.com/doc-l10n-kit/doc-l10n-kit/workflows/CI/badge.svg)](https://github.com/doc-l10n-kit/doc-l10n-kit/actions)

-doc-l10n-kit is a set of utilities to translate .po files.
+doc-l10n-kit is a set of utilities to translate .asciidoc files.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .